Bergvca/string_grouper/tutorials/tutorial_1.md

 ### Find matches, assign to new pandas variable

-Next, use the match_strings function and pass the 'name' column as the master values, and the 'id' column as the master_id.
+Next, use the `match_strings` function and pass the 'name' column as the argument to the `master` parameter, and the 'id' column as the argument to the `master_id` parameter.

 **N.B.** In production with a real data set, depending on its size, the following command can/may take a number of minutes — ***no update/progress indicator is shown***.
 This obviously also depends on the performance of the computer used.
 Memory and hard disk performance are a factor as well as the CPU.
 String Grouper uses pandas which, in turn, uses NumPy, so matching is not done by computationally intensive looping, but by [array mathematics](https://realpython.com/numpy-array-programming/) — but it still may take some time to process large data sets.